pslucas0212/rhel-sca-subscriptionmanager/README.md

 ## Reviewing your RHEL systems with groups and custom tags in Red Hat Insights

 - Access your Red Hat Insights -> ![Login to Insights](https://cloud.redhat.com/insights/)
 - You can create groups and custom tags for your RHEL instance via the Insights client.
-You can the use these tags in Insights to create more granular views of your systems.
+You can use these tags in Insights to create more granular views of your systems.
 For a complete overview of tagging see the article link in the reference section below.

 - You can create a tag from the command line or by creating tags.yaml file in the /etc/insights-client directory
 - Create your first group with the insights-client